 Your salon would not be much of a business without your clients.

 Having a good clientele is an essential part of any salon business.
-It is something all salon managers need to grow and nurture.
+All salon managers need to grow and nurture it.

 Every new client you add to your clientele directly impacts the growth of your salon business.
 So the number of clients you treat every month should be one of the key performance indicators (KPIs) you need to track.